Dear Shareholders,

 17. MANAGEMENT DISCUSSION ANALYSIS REPORT

-COURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND
+TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE

 19. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS

-of Section 186 of the Act read with the Companies (Meetings of Board and its Powers)
+of the Act read with the Companies (Meetings of Board and its Powers) Rules, 2014 are

 20. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-on CSR initiative taken during the year is enclosed as Annexure-H. The company has
+initiatives taken during the year is enclosed as Annexure-H'.
+The company has

 21. MEETINGS OF BOARD OF DIRECTORS